xinyiC11/xinyiC11.github.io/_projects/3_chicago_crime.md

   - justcharts
 ---

-# Rhythms of the City: A 2026 Chicago Crime Perspective
+# Crime in Chicago: Where, When, and Why?
-**Authors: Group 6 (Xinyi Chen, Zhongyin Wang)**
+**Authors: Group 6 - Xinyi Chen, Zhongyin Wang**

-Crime is rarely a random occurrence; it is a complex tapestry woven from geography, time, and social conditions.
-This report dives into tens of thousands of crime records from the 2026 Chicago dataset to uncover where, when, and why these incidents happen.
+Crime is not just a set of numbers, it is a complex issue shaped by geography, time, and social conditions.
+To better understand public safety in Chicago, our team analyzed tens of thousands of crime records from the 2026 dataset.
+This article explores where these incidents happen, when they peak, and how they relate to the economic health of different neighborhoods.

 ---

-## 1. Central Exploration: The Crime Landscape (Interactive Dashboard)
+## 1. Central Exploration - The Crime Landscape

-To understand Chicago's safety, one must look at the city as a whole while being able to zoom into its parts.
-Our primary dashboard provides this flexibility.
+To understand safety in a city as large as Chicago, we need to look at both the big picture and specific neighborhoods.
+Our central dashboard allows you to explore these geographic patterns interactively.

 <vegachart schema-url="https://raw.githubusercontent.com/joeywang02/IS445_Final/main/json/interactive_dashboard_new.json" style="width: 100%"></vegachart>

-**How to Interact:**
+**How to Use the Dashboard:**
-You can directly click on any **Police District** on the map to filter the entire view.
-Once a district is selected, the bar chart on the right automatically updates to show the specific "Primary Types" of crime in that area, and the timeline below reflects the incident fluctuations for that specific region over the first half of 2026.
-This linked interactivity allows you to compare the safety profiles of downtown business hubs versus residential neighborhoods.
+This is a "linked" visualization.
+You can click on any **Police District** on the map to filter the data.
+Once a district is selected, the bar chart on the right will show the most common types of crime in that specific area, and the timeline at the bottom will show how crime levels changed over the first half of 2026.
+You can also click on a specific **Crime Type** in the bar chart to see its trend over time.
+This tool helps residents see the unique safety profile of their own community compared to the rest of the city.

 ---

-## 2. Temporal Patterns: The City's Heartbeat (Contextual Analysis)
+## 2. The Weekly Pulse - When is Crime Most Frequent?

-While the dashboard shows *where* crime happens, it is equally important to know *when* it peaks.
-We analyzed crime density across every hour of every day of the week.
+While location is important, time also plays a key role.
+We created a heat map to show the density of crimes across different hours of the day and days of the week.

 <vegachart schema-url="https://raw.githubusercontent.com/joeywang02/IS445_Final/main/json/crime_heatmap_interactive.json" style="width: 100%"></vegachart>

 **Data Insight:**
-This heatmap reveals a distinct "temporal pulse."
-Regardless of the district, there is a significant surge in reported incidents during late Friday and Saturday nights (10 PM – 2 AM), likely correlated with nighttime social activities.
-Conversely, weekday mornings show the lowest activity.
-By understanding these "risk windows," city resources can be deployed more effectively when they are needed most.
+By using the dropdown menu above, you can see patterns for different types of crime.
+Generally, the data reveals a "temporal pulse" in the city.
+Many reported incidents peak during late Friday and Saturday nights, likely linked to increased social activity.
+In contrast, weekday mornings are often the quietest periods.
+Understanding these patterns can help the city allocate resources more effectively and help citizens stay more aware during high-risk hours.

 ---

-## 3. Socioeconomic Roots: Poverty and Safety (Contextual Analysis)
+## 3. Beyond the Surface - The Impact of Economy on Safety

 To look beyond the surface, we must ask: What drives these geographical differences?
 We correlated the total crime count of each community with its poverty rate.

 <vegachart schema-url="https://raw.githubusercontent.com/joeywang02/IS445_Final/main/json/poverty_scatter_regression.json" style="width: 100%"></vegachart>

-**Deep Dive:**
+**What the Data Tells Us:**
 The scatter plot above reveals a sobering reality: a strong positive correlation exists between economic hardship and crime volume.
 Communities like **Austin** and **South Shore**, which face higher poverty rates, also show the highest incident counts.
-However, "The Loop" remains an outlier—showing high crime despite low poverty—due to its massive influx of commuters and tourists.
-This suggests that while poverty is a structural driver of crime, high-density commercial areas create different "targets of opportunity."
+However, there are interesting exceptions.
+For example, "The Loop" (downtown) shows high crime levels despite having a lower poverty rate.
+This is because high-density commercial areas attract a large number of visitors and tourists, creating more opportunities for certain crimes.
+This suggests that while economic support is vital for long-term safety, different areas require different policing and social strategies.

 ---